OpenTrading/OTMql4AMQP/README.md

 In your Python, you must have installed Pika: https://pypi.python.org/pypi/pika/
 Pika offers the advantage of being pure Python: no DLLs to compile or install.
-Pika communicates with AMQP servers, the most common being RabbitMQ http://www.rabbitmq.com You will need an AMPQ server installed, configured and running to use this project.
+Pika communicates with AMQP servers, the most common open-source one being RabbitMQ http://www.rabbitmq.com You will need an AMPQ server installed, configured and running to use this project.